rcook/quivela/README.md

 ## Open issues
 There are number of side conditions that are currently not checked:

-- Assignments to typed variables currently don't check that the new value has the right type.

 - Programs are not checked for termination

 - Adversaries should also get access to the method name that was called on